Last Updated on: 17th November 2023, 02:27 pm

 While more studies are needed to understand the effects of vaping around parrots, cheaper e-liquids contain harmful chemicals, such as:

-The National Academy of Sciences found that e-liquid flavors, such as coffee, tea, and chocolate, contain caffeine, which is toxic to parrots.
-Parrots would need to be frequently exposed to the smoke to notice the effects.
+The National Academy of Sciences found that e-liquid flavors, like coffee, tea, and chocolate, contain caffeine, which is toxic.
+Parrots would have to be frequently exposed to them to endure the ill effects.

-Above all else, second-hand smoke is dangerous because it’s invisible and colorless, making it a silent but deadly killer.
+Above all else, second-hand smoke is dangerous because it’s invisible and colorless.

-There’s evidence to suggest that vapes and e-cigarettes may be poisonous to parrots over time.
-We can assume that smaller birds are most at risk, so vape well away from your parrot and smoke outside wherever possible.
+Evidence suggests that vapes and e-cigarettes may be bad for parrots over time.
+We can assume that smaller birds are most at risk, so vape away from parrots by using them outdoors.

 Does Vaping Kill Parakeets?

-As the smallest parrot species, they’re more at risk from the smoke and toxins produced by vaping devices.
-While they won’t die from the vapor immediately, long-term exposure could be fatal.
+Small parrot species, like budgies, are more at risk from the vapor and toxins.
+While they may not die from the vapor immediately, long-term exposure will reduce their life expectancy.

-Don’t use a vaping device or e-cigarette around your parrot.
-Second-hand smoke, even from vaping, is damaging to the body and could cause long-term health problems.
+Don’t use a vaping device or e-cigarette around parrots.
+Second-hand smoke, even from vaping, damages the body and respiratory system, causing long-term health problems.